Skip to content

 This means that they are not commonly seen in this part of the world.

-This black hood contrasts with their bright yellow underparts, making them easily identifiable.
-The females, on the other hand, have a less pronounced hood and are generally more dull in color.
+This black hood contrasts their bright yellow underparts, making them easily identifiable.
+Conversely, the females have a less pronounced hood and are generally more dull in color.
 Hooded warblers prefer forested.

 KingdomAnimalia